Labbeti/torchoutil/README.md

-from torchaudio.datasets import SPEECHCOMMANDS from torchaudio.transforms import Spectrogram from torchoutil import nn from torchoutil.utils.pack import pack_dataset
+from torchaudio.datasets import SPEECHCOMMANDS from torchaudio.transforms import Spectrogram from torchoutil import nn from torchoutil.extras.hdf import pack_to_hdf

 speech_commands_root = "path/to/speech_commands"
-packed_root = "path/to/packed_dataset"
+packed_root = "path/to/packed_dataset.hdf"

 dataset = SPEECHCOMMANDS(speech_commands_root, download=True, subset="validation")
 # dataset[0] is a tuple, contains waveform and other metadata